Open Accessibility Menu

 X-Ray & Fluoroscopy

-X-ray and fluoroscopy both use X-ray technology, but have significant differences patients should know about before having one of these tests.
+At Lompoc Valley Medical Center, we offer a wide range of X-Rays and Fluoroscopy services which both use X-ray technology but have significant differences patients should know about before having one of these tests.

 X-ray and fluoroscopy are imaging procedures that can help your doctors diagnose, treat, and monitor a wide range of health conditions.
 These procedures are very similar to one another.
 Still, they have significant differences you should know about if your doctors recommend one.